top of page

 Natural Juniper - long lasting.
 Western Juniper was studied at OSU …Way back

 in 1927!
 Untreated juniper posts were “planted” near Corvallis.
 At their "POST FARM" In 1996 they were still there!
 That is nearly 70 years!
 The only woods performing better were Black Locust and Osage Orange.
-Since we have an abundance of Juniper in our area this makes sense!
+Issue-- Harder to Source!

 Recent Posts